Shocking Stories WonderWeek

 Special Offers / Dining

-The Children's Museum of Houston's spacious eatery, Fresh Cafe, offers nutritious eats and treats for any time of day!
-Enjoy a healthy meal with fresh salads, preservative-free sandwich bread and vegetarian options prepared daily - all at low prices.
+The Children's Museum of Houston's spacious eatery, Fresh Café, offers nutritious eats and treats for any time of day!
+Enjoy a healthy meal with savory salads, preservative-free sandwich bread and vegetarian options prepared daily – fresh off the grill!

 Events at Children’s Museum of Houston